What is the difference between a tender, ITT and quotation?

 • Format: PQQ plus full ITT response

-• Content: Everything required for ITT plus 4-year supply capability proof
+• Content: Everything required for ITT plus 4-year supply capability proof, fully-priced Schedule of Rates

 • Win factor: Meeting qualification thresholds plus competitive quality/price balance